-Whenever photographing people for a fashion, portraiture, or lifestyle shoot, it’s a good idea to employ the services of a makeup artist.
-Makeup artists are trained to understand how light shapes the human face and have mastered tools and techniques to alter contours and emphasize features, making people look their best.
+Professional makeup artists understand how light shapes the human face and have mastered the tools and techniques to alter contours and emphasize features, making people look their best.

 As with any collaboration, communication is a key factor in getting the desired results.
 This article will discuss some tips a photographer should keep in mind while working with a makeup artist.